-$$C = a + \beta Y + u \tag{1}$$
+(1) $$C = \alpha + \beta Y + u,$$

-$$Y = C + I \tag{2}$$
+$$(2) Y \equiv C + I.$$

-According to (1), consumers choose the level of aggregate consumption (C) with reference to their income (Y), while in (2) investment is set by the 'animal spirits' of entrepreneurs in a way that is outside of the model.
-No modern macroeconomist would take this model seriously, though the simple consumption function is clearly an ancestor of more satisfactory and complete modern formulations; in particular, we can think of it (or at least its descendants) as being derived from a coherent model of intertemporal choice.
-Similarly, modern versions would postulate some theory for what determines investment I; here it is simply taken as given, and assumed to be orthogonal to the consumption disturbance u.
+According to (1), consumers choose the level of aggregate consumption with reference to their income, while in (2) investment is set by the "animal spirits" of entrepreneurs in some way that is outside of the model.
+No modern macroeconomist would take this model seriously, though the simple consumption function is an ancestor of more satisfactory and complete modern formulations; in particular, we can think of it (or at least its descendents) as being derived from a coherent model of intertemporal choice.
+Similarly, modern versions would postulate some theory for what determines investment I-here it is simply taken as given and assumed to be orthogonal to the consumption disturbance u.

-In this model, consumption and income are simultaneously determined so that, in particular, a stochastic realisation of u-consumers displaying animal spirits of their own-will affect not only C but also Y through equation (2), so that there is a positive correlation between u and Y. As a result, ordinary least squares estimation of (1) will lead to upwardly biased and inconsistent estimates of the parameter β .
+In this model, consumption and income are simultaneously determined so that, in particular, a stochastic realization of u consumers displaying animal spirits of their own-will affect not only C but also Y through equation (2), so that there is a positive correlation between u and Y. As a result, ordinary least squares (OLS) estimation of (1) will lead to upwardly biased and inconsistent estimates of the parameter β .

 This simultaneity problem can be dealt with in a number of ways.
-One is to solve (1) and (2), to get the reduced form equations
+One is to solve (1) and (2) to get the reduced form equations

-$$C = \frac{a}{1-\beta} + \frac{\beta}{1-\beta} I + \frac{u}{1-\beta}$$ (3)
+(3) $$C = \frac{\alpha}{1-\beta} + \frac{\beta}{1-\beta}I + \frac{u}{1-\beta},$$

+(4)

-$$Y = \frac{a}{1-\beta} + \frac{I}{1-\beta} + \frac{u}{1-\beta} \tag{4}$$
+$$Y = \frac{\alpha}{1-\beta} + \frac{I}{1-\beta} + \frac{u}{1-\beta}$$

+.

-Either of these equations can be consistently estimated by OLS, and it is easy to show that the same estimates of a and β will be obtained from either one.
-An alternative method of estimation is to focus on the consumption function (1), and to use our knowledge of (2) to note that investment can be used as an instrumental variable (IV) for income.
-In the IV regression, there is a 'first stage' regression in which income is regressed on investment; this is identical to equation (4), which is part of the reduced form.
+Both of these equations can be consistently estimated by OLS, and it is easy to show that the same estimates of α and β will be obtained from either one.
+An alternative method of estimation is to focus on the consumption function (1) and to use our knowledge of (2) to note that investment can be used as an instrumental variable (IV) for income.
+In the IV regression, there is a "first stage" regression in which income is regressed on investment; this is identical to equation (4), which is part of the reduced form.
 In the second stage, consumption is regressed on the predicted value of income from (4).
 In this simple case, the IV estimate of β is identical to the estimate from the reduced form.
-This simple model may not be a very good model, but it is a model, if only a primitive one.
+This simple model may not be a very good model-but it is a model, if only a primitive one.

-I now leap forward sixty years, and consider an apparently similar set up, again using an absurdly simple specification.
-The World Bank (let us imagine) is interested in whether to advise the government of China to build more railway stations.
-The Bank economists write down an econometric model in which the poverty head count ratio in city c is taken to be a linear function of an indicator R of whether or not the city has a railway station, where θ (I hesitate to call it a parameter) indicates the effect-presumably negative-of infrastructure (here a railway station) on poverty.
-While we cannot expect to get useful estimates of θ from OLS estimation of (5)-railway stations may be built to serve more prosperous cities, they are rarely built in deserts where there are no people, or there may be 'third factors' that influence both-this is seen as a 'technical problem' for which there is a wide range of econometric treatments including, of course, instrumental variables.
+I now leap forward sixty years and consider an apparently similar set up, again using an absurdly simple specification.
+The World Bank (let us imagine) is interested in whether to advise the government of China to build more railway stations as part of its poverty reduction strategy.
+The Bank economists write down an econometric model in which the poverty head count ratio in city c is taken to be a linear function of an indicator R of whether or not the city has a railway station, where θ (I hesitate to call it a parameter) indicates the effect-presumably negative of infrastructure (here a railway station) on poverty.
+While we cannot expect to get useful estimates of θ from OLS estimation of (5) railway stations may be built to serve more prosperous cities, they are rarely built in deserts where there are no people, or there may be "third factors" that influence both-this is seen as a "technical problem" for which there is a wide range of econometric treatments including, of course, instrumental variables.

-$$P_c = \gamma + \theta R_c + v_c \tag{5}$$
+(5) $$P_c = \gamma + \theta R_c + v_c,$$